Skip to Content

 Sap Consumption by Woodpeckers

-• Sap wells attract insects, adding protein to their sugar intake.
+• Sap wells attract insects for extra protein

-• Sap is an essential part of woodpecker diets, especially in winter.
+• Sap is a key part of their diet, especially in winter

 Fruit and Nut Consumption by Woodpeckers